This page outlines some frequently used utilities and tools available within Xpand.

 For a recap of the statistics gathered and some potential ways to analyze them, see Monitoring Your Cluster Using statd.

-Clustrix regularly provides both major and minor releases to continuously improve its product's performance, functionality, scalability, and stability.
+Xpand regularly provides both major and minor releases to continuously improve its product's performance, functionality, scalability, and stability.
 Each release passes a thorough and rigorous quality assurance process before it is released to our customers.

 Your application and database may experience fluctuating transaction volumes due to seasonal changes.
-The underlying design of ClustrixDB enables it to easily and uniquely adapt to those changes.
+The underlying design of Xpand enables it to easily and uniquely adapt to those changes.
 To increase your cluster’s capacity, simply add more nodes.
 Conversely, if transaction volume subsequently declines, removing nodes to decrease costs is equally painless.
 See Flex Up and Flex Down for specifics.

-ClustrixDB includes a fast parallel backup and restore feature.
-For backups, each ClustrixDB node sends its data directly to the backup target in parallel, allowing for concurrency and for backup performance to scale with cluster size.
+Xpand includes a fast parallel backup and restore feature.
+For backups, each Xpand node sends its data directly to the backup target in parallel, allowing for concurrency and for backup performance to scale with cluster size.
 Similarly, the restore operation is initiated on one node and that node coordinates with all other nodes of the cluster to read from the backup file and restore data throughout the cluster in parallel.